jamessimone/apex-rollup/README.md

 <div id="flow-process-builder-invocable"></div>

 **Important note for Record Triggered Flows as of 26 Februray 2021**: a patch to the Spring 21 release introduced a breaking change in the way that the Flow engine hands off Invocable variables to Apex.
-Currently, if you are using an After Save flow, you have to use `Get Records` using the current record's Id in order to populate the `Records To Rollup` argument properly for both invocables.
+Currently, if you are using a record triggered flow, you have to use `Get Records` using the current record's Id in order to populate the `Records To Rollup` argument properly for both invocables.
 I will remove this notice when the functionality has been fixed, but there is a bug with simply adding the current record to a collection variable and passing that to the invocable action accordingly.
 Thank you for your attention to this notice!

 I will touch only on Flows given that all indications from Salesforce would lead a person to believe they are the future of the "clicks" part in "clicks versus code":